 The liver makes about 1000 mg of cholesterol every day.
 It means that our body knows what it does.

 The liver makes 85% of all cholesterol.
 Rest 15% of cholesterol comes from our diet.
 Cholesterol participates in the production of bile salts.

 More, cholesterol is essential to bone health.
 Without cholesterol, bones would be mushy because the body could not make vitamin D from sunlight, and calcium absorption would be unavailable.

 What Is about Statins?

 Statins are potent drugs.
 Statins block the enzyme in the liver.
-This particular enzyme helps make cholesterol.
-When enzyme does not work, levels of cholesterol lowering.
+This particular enzyme helps make cholesterol; it lowers cholesterol levels when the enzyme does not work.

 Unfortunately, statins disrupt liver functions.
-The damage of liver occurs.
+Liver damage occurs.